 But what might this mean for every other business?

-It’s true, Tucker Max will always be the guy that everyone likes to hate but there is still a certain genius to his approach and lessons from which many businesses can learn to get ahead.
+Tucker Max will always be the guy who everyone loves to hate.
+Even so, there is still a certain genius to his approach and lessons which can help many businesses learn to get ahead.